 How to Set Up a Minecraft Server on Ubuntu or Debian

-Minecraft is one of the most popular games in the world with over 100 million users.
+Minecraft is one of the most popular games in the world.
 In Minecraft you and other players are free to build and explore anything you want in a 3D generated world.
 If you host your own Minecraft server, you decide the rules, and you and your friends can play together in this interactive adventure game.

-This guide shows you how to set up a personal Minecraft server on a Linode running Debian 8 or Ubuntu 16.04 LTS.
-We have updated this guide to be compatible with the major release of 1.12: The World of Color Update.
+This guide shows you how to set up a personal Minecraft server on a Linode running Debian 9 or Ubuntu 18.04 LTS.
+We have updated this guide to be compatible with the major release of 1.13: Update Aquatic.

 To use a Minecraft server you must also have a version of the game client from Minecraft.net.